mlietzow/MIEX-Python/README.md

 ## Requirements

-To run MIEX for Python, at least **Python 3.6** and the following packages are required:
+To run MIEX-Python, at least **Python 3.6** and the following packages are required:
  - numba
  - numpy